 c.
 Challenge evidence: Challenge, by cross-examination and other appropriate means, evidence presented by any party at a hearing.

-F. The Complaint: All Disciplinary Matters and Grievance Proceedings shall commence when a party files a complaint.
+F. The Complaint: All Disciplinary Matters and Grievance Proceedings shall commence when a party files a complaint (which a USATF Grievance Filing Form is available at the USATF.org website).

-1. Allegations: The complaint must allege that a party has violated USATF’s Bylaws or Operating Regulations, USATF policies, or the Sports Act; has violated the WA eligibility rules; or has engaged in conduct detrimental to the best interests of Athletics or USATF.
-The complaint must allege clearly the nature of the dispute and, where appropriate, the USATF Rule, WA Rule, Sports Act provision, or USATF policy allegedly violated.
+1. Allegations: The complaint must state the full name and identifying membership information of the complainant.
+The complaint must allege the grounds of violations or noncompliance (i.e. that a party has violated USATF’s Bylaws or Operating Regulations, USATF policies, USOPC bylaws, or the Sports Act; has violated the WA eligibility rules; or has engaged in conduct detrimental to the best interests of Athletics or USATF).
+The complaint must allege clearly the nature of the dispute and, where appropriate, the USATF Rule, USOPC bylaw, WA Rule, Sports Act provision, or USATF policy allegedly violated.
 The complaint shall separately state factual allegations in concise, numbered paragraphs.
+The complaint must state the relief sought from the respondent.
+The complainant shall have the ability to attach supporting documentation to support the allegation(s) in the complaint.
 The complaint must be signed, sworn to, and notarized.

 2. Filing: Complaints shall be filed with National Office Management and the USATF Secretary.
 National Office Management shall forward a copy of each complaint to the President and to each party charged in the complaint.
 The filing fee for all complaints, other than those filed by USATF, shall be $250, paid by certified check or money order to USA Track & Field, Inc.